blaisedias/jivelite/README.new.visualisation.features.md

 All other images are rendered as reveals on a black background.

 Resizing strategies of spectrum images for display are different from that use for VUMeters.

-Typically expansion is the same on both axes to preserve the aspect ratio
+Typically expansion is the same on both axes to preserve the aspect ratio.

 ## Bar formats
-The bars rendered in the spectrum meter now have limited configurablility - i.e select one from 18 presets.
+The bars rendered in the spectrum meter now have limited configurability - i.e select one from 18 presets.
 The parameters are
 * number of bars in a bin